hero-professional-practice-presentation.jpg

-To convince your client of the barnstorming excellence of your proposed solution, more often than not you’ll need to take him through things step-by-step in a presentation.
-Presentations are important to get right, and represent the ultimate test of your communication skills.
+To convince your client of the barnstorming excellence of your proposed solution, you’ll almost always need to take them through things step-by-step in a presentation.
+Presentations are the ultimate test of your communication skills.
 Many a fine idea has been admonished or dismissed through poor presentation.
-Gulp down the words below to ensure this doesn’t happen to yours…
+Gulp down the words below to ensure this doesn’t happen to yours.

 First Things First

-Presentations can feel momentous and even daunting, but persevere and over time they’ll become easier.
+Presentations can feel momentous and even daunting, but persevere and over time they become easier.
 Image used with permission of © Tim Phillips.

 No one expects designers to be accomplished orators of Steve Jobs-level prowess.